lvjiaxuan/release/README.md

 #### About author

-To generate more rich info in the CHANGELOG and release note, I utilize the GitHub API to search for a valid author name.
-However, be advised that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for IP.
+To generate more rich info in the CHANGELOG and release note, I utilize the GitHub Rest API to search for a valid author name.
+However, it is advised that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for IP.

-To bypass this, it is recommended to include a GitHub PAT by passing `--token` when encountering this case 😔.
+To solve this, it could pass a GitHub PAT by `--token` when encountering this situation 😔.

-Alternatively, It uses [dotenv](https://github.com/motdotla/dotenv) o load additional environment variables from the `.env.local` which should be included in the `.gitignore` .
+Alternatively, you can use [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the `.env.local` which should be included in the `.gitignore` .

 #### `--verbose-change` argument